antzGames/Godot-Compatibility-Decal-Node/README.md

 - No support for normal maps, ambient occlusion, roughness, metallic, or emission textures.
 - Decals are unshaded (no lighting interaction).
-- No support for fading curves (start/end with curvature).
-Only basic start, end, and power levels are available and **only fades upward**.
-- Flipbook animation support only includes looping.
-No one shot support.

 As of V1.1 of the plugin, you can now use the plugin with the Forward+ or Mobile renderers, but it is strongly recommended that you use Godot's built-in `Decal` node when targeting those renderers.